Aceh Medal

 The Aceh Medal (Atjeh-medaille) was founded by King William III of the Netherlands on May 12, 1874, in a royal decree.
 The medal was presented to troops participating in the First Aceh Expedition and the Second Aceh Expedition.

 Criteria

-All soldiers participating in the First Aceh Expedition and/or the first six months of the Second Aceh Expedition were entitled award of the medal under Royal Decree No. 9 of May 12, 1874.
-Officially this was called the Aceh Medal 1873-1874, but because the purpose of the operation was to take the Kraton, the medal is also known as the Kraton-medaille.
+All soldiers participating in the First Aceh Expedition and/or the first six months of the Second Aceh Expedition were entitled to the medal under Royal Decree No. 9 of May 12, 1874.
+Officially this was called the Aceh Medal 1873–1874, but as the purpose of the operation was to take the Kraton, the medal is also known as the Kraton-medaille.

-The recipients of the Aceh medal were also entitled to the Expedition Cross with Atjeh 1873-1874 clasp.
-This provision in the Royal Decree of April 24, 1875, is contrary to the applicable rule in the Netherlands for a single fact no more than one medal may be awarded.
+Recipients of the Aceh medal were also entitled to the Expedition Cross with Atjeh 1873–1874 clasp.
+This provision in the Royal Decree of April 24, 1875 is contrary to the Dutch rule that no more than one medal may be awarded for a single event.

-The medal was awarded to the Ensign of the 9th Infantry Battalion, Netherlands Indies Army.